 References should be made in square brackets in the order mentioned in the text.

 Literature.
 The list of references should be formed in the order of mentioning sources in the text.
 List only those works that are mentioned in the article.
 It is desirable to cite sources published during the last 10 years (if it is not regulated by the terms of the submitted work), of which at least 4 - for the last 5 years.
-References to abstracts of dissertations, monographs, materials of congresses and conferences, official materials (DSTU) should be avoided advertising articles, articles without research methods and references to cited sources.
+Do not make links to advertising articles (on the websites of online stores and companies), articles without research methods and links to cited sources.
+References to abstracts of dissertations, monographs, materials of congresses and conferences, official materials (DSTU) should be avoided.
 If the article has a digital object identifier (DOI), it should be specified.
 Links to sources on the Internet should be available.
 The number of references to their works is allowed no more than 5%.

 You need to make two lists of references:

 The first article list (Bibliographic list) should be drawn up in the original language in accordance with DSTU 8302: 2015.
-Sample 1.
+Sample.

 A correct description of the sources used in the bibliography is a guarantee that the cited publication will be taken into account when determining the citation index.

 - Metadata in English: authors 'full names (transliterated from Ukrainian), names of institutions and their postal addresses, authors' e-mail addresses, article title, abstract (purpose, methods, results, conclusions - 1800-2000 characters with spaces), keywords.